Approximation on domains

 Unbounded domains

-It's also possible to approximate on unbounded domains, but this capability is not yet automated.
+It's also possible to approximate on domains with an unbounded boundary curve, but this capability is not yet automated.
 For example, the function

 f = z -> 1 / sqrt(z - (-1 + 3im))